-CLIC Sargeant nurses refer children with primary bone cancer to us for grants.
-CLIC Sargeant is the UK’s leading cancer charity for children and provides specialist support across the UK.
+CLIC Sargent nurses refer children with primary bone cancer to us for grants.
+CLIC Sargent is the UK’s leading cancer charity for children and provides specialist support across the UK.

 Macmillan aims to improve the lives of those with cancer, providing support throughout the treatment process.

 The Willow Foundation provide special days for seriously ill young adults aged 16-40.

 Sarcoma UK aims to increase awareness of sarcoma and fund ground-breaking research.
 They promote early diagnosis and the improvement of the patient experience.
 They also offer a national support line.